NilFoundation/crypto3-algebra/docs/implementation.md

 @tableofcontents

-The key idea of `algebra` is to provide usefull interfaces for basic cryptography math.
+The key idea of `algebra` is to provide useful interfaces for basic cryptography math.
 It's based on NilFoundation fork of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.

 We expanded Boost.Multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
 It contains modular number-specific algorithms using Montgomery representation.
 It also supports compile-time computations, because it gives us opportunity to implement algebra constructions as constexpr.

-For our purposes we needed the opportunity to use field and curve arithmetic in compile time, what became possible thanks to compile-time `modular_adaptor`.
+For crypto3 we needed to use field and curve arithmetic in compile time, which became possible thanks to compile-time `modular_adaptor`.

 Algebra library consists of several modules listed below: